bokand/bokand.github.io/web_viewports_explainer.md

 positioned 600px from the document origin and will be visible when the page loads (but we won't be able to zoom out) and it will be 60px wide.
 Quite surprising indeed.

+## Browser UI Interactions

+#### Hiding URL Bar

+Some mobile browsers have a hideable URL bar.
+Typically the browser "scrolls" the URL bar in and out of view as the page is scrolled.

+###### Safari
+Showing and hiding the URL bar resizes both the fixed and visual viewports but not the ICB.

+###### Chrome
+Works the same as Safari.

+###### Firefox
+Resizes both fixed and visual but also the ICB.

+###### Edge
+Edge on Windows Phone had a fixed URL bar.
+With the introduction of Edge on Android and iOS though, it has a movable bar!
+On first glance looks to work in a similar manner to Chrome and Safari, however, there's a bottom bar as well!
+Further investigation is warranted...

+#### On Screen Keyboard (OSK)

+###### Safari
+The OSK resizes just the visual viewport.
+(TODO: confirm)

+###### Edge
+TODO

+###### Chrome
+The OSK resizes the entire window.
+This means both the visual and fixed viewports are resized as well as the ICB.
+This has performance and usability issues so Chrome would like to make the OSK resize only the visual viewport.

+###### Firefox
+TODO

+_Idea: What if instead of resizing just visual, the OSK resizes visual and fixed - but not ICB.
+This would fix Chrome's performance issues and allow Safari to use Chrome's coordinate space model without the interop issues.
+Nice analog to how URL bar works._